fabric8io/fabric8/components/kubernetes-api/ReadMe.md

 #### Defaults from OpenShift

-If no configuration is supplied through explicit code or environment variables, the `kubernetes-api` library will try to find the current login token and namespace by parsing the users `~/.config/openshift/config` file if it exists and using that.
+If no configuration is supplied through explicit code or environment variables, the `kubernetes-api` library will try to find the current login token and namespace by parsing the users `~/.config/openshift/config` file.

 This means that if you use the [OpenShift](http://www.openshift.org/) command line tool `osc` you can login and change projects (namespaces in kubernetes speak) and those will be used by default by the `kubernetes-api` library.